-A featured BgW author – part of an occasional series
+A featured BgW author

 Looking at the creative origins, motives and the author’s own insights into their work – and you can buy the books too!

-He is an Australian artist and author, best known in Australia and the United Kingdom for the humorous children’s books which he has written and illustrated, although he has produced works across a wide range of mediums.
+Leigh is an Australian artist and author, best known in Australia and the United Kingdom for the humorous children’s books which he has written and illustrated, although he has produced works across a wide range of mediums.

 His books principally feature the characters Old Tom, Horrible Harriet, Fiona the Pig, Mr Badger and Mr Chicken, and characters from the 4F for FREAKS books.
-He is the Australian Children’s Laureate for 2016-17.

 Leigh speaks about his work…